matthras/tsp-art-python/README.md

 1. Stippling (or 'pointillism') - the image is represented by small black dots of identical size in a way such that darker areas have more dots clustered closely together than lighter areas.
 The method used here is 'weighted voronoi stippling'.

-2. Drawing the Travelling Salesman Problem Path - the [Travelling Salesman Problem](https://simple.wikipedia.org/wiki/Travelling_salesman_problem) is a classic mathematical optimisation problem where given a list of locations, we are to find a single path that travels through all the locations only once and returns to the starting point.
-Here we use the dots drawn in the first step as our locations and use the Concorde solver to draw an appropriate path.
+2. Determining and drawing the Travelling Salesman Problem Path - the [Travelling Salesman Problem](https://simple.wikipedia.org/wiki/Travelling_salesman_problem) is a classic mathematical optimisation problem where given a list of locations, we are to find a single path that travels through all the locations only once and returns to the starting point.
+Here we use the dots drawn in the first step as our locations and use an algorithm to determine then draw an appropriate path.

 # Requirements